 The point of these charts is to give you an idea of the different scales and operating nature of the main technologies in our energy mix.

 And by understanding how coal operates we can then understand that if the RET mandates 40% wind and solar by 2025, power companies will have to buy that electricity first, ahead of coal power.
-This distortion results in withdrawal of reliable, affordable baseload, contributing to higher prices and price volatility through reliance on gas to fill the gaps in wind generation.
+This distortion results in the withdrawal of reliable, affordable baseload, contributing to higher prices and price volatility through reliance on gas to fill the gaps in wind generation.

 And unlike the US, which has experienced a glut of shale gas, bringing down its domestic gas prices, Australia’s gas prices are high and climbing.